At Hyatt Hotels Corporation, our mission is to provide authentic hospitality

 - All test bookings should be canceled as soon as possible.

-- Do not book New York properties or the Hyatt Regency Chicago for testing purposes.
+- Do not book New York City or Chicago properties for testing purposes.

 - If possible, add "HackerOne" to the comments of bookings.